All Episodes

 Listen, I don't think it's hard.

-I think if you if everybody in Congress remembers it's the people's house and they fight for the forgotten men and women, we look at these statistics, record low unemployment, fourteen states for women in the workforce, Hispanic Americans, African Americans, Asian Americans, uh military vets, if you f keep your focus on the forgotten men and women, you will be the party in power forever.
+I think if you keep the American people's taxes low, I think if you keep fighting to bring back the jobs Obama said wouldn't come back, I think if everybody in Congress remembers it's the people's house and they fight for the forgotten men and women, we look at these statistics, record low unemployment, 14 states for women in the workforce, Hispanic Americans, African Americans, Asian Americans, military vets.

-And I and I just don't understand.
+And I just don't understand.

-Like for health care, why don't we have health care savings accounts and health care cooperatives?
+Like for healthcare, why don't we have healthcare savings accounts and healthcare cooperatives?

-How come that solution never even came up during the health care debate?
+How come that solution never even came up during the healthcare debate?

 No, I know.

-That's what we gotta what we gotta change.
+That's what we got to change.

-You're you're exactly right.
+You're exactly right.

 The countless number of American families who feel like Washington has forgotten them.

-Our job is to remember them, fight for them, do it with a smile on our face, do it in a in a productive, positive way, but actually fight for them and take the debate to the other side.
+Our job is to remember them, fight for them, do it with a smile on our face, do it in a productive, positive way, but actually fight for them and take the debate to the other side.

 We got the truth on our side.